CodeKittey/waw/README.md

 ## Get in Touch

 Need help or just want to think out loud?
-The are several ways to get in touch with our robots.
+The are several ways to get in touch with us.
 We look forward to hearing from you!

 * Email Martina Kraus:   m.kraus@hs-mannheim.de